cable8mm/xeed/README.md

 ```

 Utilize migration files for all database field types by referring to the following location `database/*.sql` these files are saved in the specified folder.

+### Use `testorchestral/testbench`

+You can utilize `testorchestral/testbench` to execute tests.
+When running Laravel commands, the generated files are saved in the `vendor/orchestra/testbench-core/laravel/database` folder.

 ## Credits